fuzzc0re/electron-svelte-typescript/README.md

 ```

 The start script spins up [Rollup](https://github.com/rollup/rollup)
-in watch mode with a [sirv](https://github.com/lukeed/sirv) instance
+in watch mode with a [Rollup-Plugin-Serve](https://github.com/thgh/rollup-plugin-serve) instance
-serving the static files on [localhost:5000](http://localhost:5000) and a
+serving the frontend static files on [localhost:5000](http://localhost:5000) and a
-nodemon server on [localhost:5858](http://localhost:5858) with a
-typescript compiler.
+nodemon server to watch for file changes related to the main electron process.

 Electron loads its html content from [localhost:5000](https://github.com/fuzzc0re/electron-svelte-typescript-boilerplate/src/electron/index.ts#L40)
 in dev mode and from [build/public/index.html](https://github.com/fuzzc0re/electron-svelte-typescript-boilerplate/src/electron/index.ts#L38)